 The main text in large capital letters in italics was placed on the arrow.
 The word Spearmint translates as “spearmint.”
 It can be decomposed into two words: “spear” – spear and “mint” – mint.
 The image of the arrow is most likely this spear.
 It represents the mint leaf as well as the sharp, rich taste.

 The tip looks to the right, showing movement.
-It indicates the lingering action of the gum.
-The analogs of that time lost their flavor after just a few minutes.
-Therefore Wrigley gum stood out advantageously.
+It indicates the gum’s lingering action.
+The analogs of that time lost their flavor after just a few minutes, so Wrigley gum stood out advantageously.
 The inscriptions on the tip of the spear also confirm the idea: the flavor and last, which can be translated as “long-lasting flavor.”

 Above the spear indicates that the gum belongs to the Wrigley Company.